We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Actor

 Small film roles quickly followed in acclaimed features In My Father’s Den, No. 2 and Kiwi record-breaker The World’s Fastest Indian.
-While Starr didn’t have any speaking parts alongside Indian’s star Anthony Hopkins, he later describe Hopkins as ”the best person I’ve been around, acting wise.”
+While Starr didn’t have any speaking parts alongside Indian’s star Anthony Hopkins, he later described Hopkins as ”the best person I’ve been around, acting wise.”

 Inspired partly by Starr’s screen family on Mercy Peak, screenwriters Rachel Lang and James Griffin began concocting a new television drama in 2004, one that would put a white trash family at front and centre.
 Starr auditioned and landed two roles, playing twins Jethro and Van West.